NiceDay608088/nextjs_prisma_scafffolding/README.md

 - Examples demonstrating HTTP methods: POST, GET, PUT, and DELETE
 - Examples for submitting forms and posting JSON data
 - Examples for handling file uploads
+- User-related features follow a RESTful API approach

 ## Next.js GraphQL API

 - Examples showcasing HTTP methods: POST, typically used for both mutation and query requests with a JSON payload.
+- Order-related functionality is built using GraphQL

 ## Prisma Integration